Vaio

-VAIO Corporation (VAIO 株式会社, Baio Kabushiki Kaisha) is a Japanese personal computer manufacturer headquartered in Azumino, Nagano Prefecture.
+VAIO Corporation (VAIO 株式会社, Baio Kabushiki Kaisha), known simply as VAIO or Sony VAIO, is a Japanese personal computer manufacturer headquartered in Azumino, Nagano Prefecture.

-Vaio began as a brand of Sony, introduced in 1996, until it offloaded it into an independent company in 2014, with Japan Industrial Partners (JIP) purchasing the Vaio business while Sony maintained a minority stake.
+Vaio began as a brand of Sony, introduced in 1996, until it was offloaded into an independent company in 2014, with Japan Industrial Partners (JIP) purchasing the VAIO business while Sony maintained a minority stake.
 Sony still holds the intellectual property rights for the VAIO brand and logo.

-In 2025, JIP completed the sale of its 91.40% stake in VAIO Corporation to Nojima Corporation.
+In 2025, JIP completed the sale of its 91.40% stake in VAIO to Nojima.

 Etymology

-Originally an acronym of Video Audio Input Output, later amended to Video Audio Integrated Operation, and later to Visual Audio Intelligent Organizer in 2008 to celebrate the brand's 10th anniversary.
+Originally an acronym of "Video Audio Input Output", the "VAIO" name was later amended to "Video Audio Integrated Operation", and later to "Visual Audio Intelligent Organizer" to celebrate the brand's 10th anniversary.
 The logo, along with the first of the VAIO computers, were designed by Teiyu Goto, supervisor of product design from the Sony Creative Center in Tokyo.
 He incorporated many meanings into the logo and acronym: the pronunciation in both English (VAIO) and Japanese (バイオ) sounds similar to "bio", which is symbolic of life and the product's future evolution.
 The name is also alphabetically close to "violet", which is why most early Vaio products were purple or included purple components.
 Additionally, the logo is stylized to make the "VA" look like a sine wave and the "IO" like binary digits 1 and 0, the combination representing the merging of analog and digital signals.
 The sound some Vaio models make during startup is derived from the melody created when pressing a telephone keypad to spell the letters V-A-I-O.